geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2024.02.00 to 2025.01.00

+### HomeDescription plugin configuration changes

+The HomeDescription plugin has been refactored and a property has been removed:

+- `cfg.name` removed in favor of the translation message `home.shortDescription`

+For downstream projects review the `.less` or `.css` files for possible conflicting style related to the `.ms-home-description` class selector

 ### Add TagsManager and Favorite plugins to localConfig.json

 The new TagsManager and Favorite plugin should be added inside the plugins `maps` section of the `localConfig.json` to visualize a new menu item in the admin menu and to to visualize the button on the resource cards